way2datta/github-events-playground/README.md

 Let's see what happens when we commit something in new branch.
-Will check Github webhook payload for github events.
+Will check GitHub webbook payload for github events.

+Please contact system admin for more details.